Salary, minimum wage and payslips in the Netherlands

 Minimum wage in the Netherlands 2023

-The monthly minimum wage paid to workers in the Netherlands who are at least aged 21 years has increased from 1 January 2023 to 1934 euros, up from 1756 euros.
+The monthly minimum wage paid to workers in the Netherlands who are at least aged 21 years has increased from 1 July 2023.